oss-tsukuba/nextcloud-gfarm/README.md

   (or run `make init-hpci` for HPCI shared storage.)
     - `KEY [DEFAULT]: <your input to set VALUE>`
         - for KEY and VALUE, see details below
+    - input a password file for Nextcloud admin.
+        - Don't forget `./secrets/nextcloud_admin_password`
+        - The password is for restoring from backup, and for Nextcloud login as admin user.
     - create a password file for MariaDB automatically.
         - check `./secrets/db_password`
         - (used by Nextcloud to connect MariaDB)
-    - create a password file for Nextcloud admin automatically.
-        - check `./secrets/nextcloud_admin_password`
-        - (to be entered at the Nextcloud login screen for admin user)
     - create symlink of `docker-compose.override.yml` automatically.
         - PROTOCOL=https : for `docker-compose.override.yml.https`
         - PROTOCOL=http  : for `docker-compose.override.yml.http`